 The list will be ordered by wait time, not by how good the sequel was.
 On to the list.

 10. The Rescuers > The Rescuers Down Under.

 The Wait: 13 years.

 The follow up, The Rescuers Down Under was a superior film to the first in nearly every way.
 The production value and animation was exceptional, being the first Disney film to go digital.
-The story, though fairly similar to the first film, featured the return of Miss Bianca and Bernard, the two mice from the first film played by Bob Newhart and Eva Gabor, while also adding the talent of John Candy and George C. Scott.
-Set in Australia, our heroes must save a little boy who is being help captive by a poacher who wants to capture the boy’s pet, a rare golden eagle.
-It’s unfortunate that this sequel was a box office dud, as it was one of the most original titles in the Disney line up since it didn’t feature a story based on fairy tales.
+The story, though fairly similar to the first film, featured the return of Miss Bianca and Bernard, the two mice from the first film played by Bob Newhart and Eva Gabor.
+It also added the talent of John Candy and George C. Scott.
+Set in Australia, our heroes must save a little boy who is being held captive by a poacher who wants to capture the boy’s pet, a rare golden eagle.
+It’s unfortunate that this sequel was a box office dud, as it was one of the most original titles in the Disney line up, since it didn’t feature a story based on fairy tales.

 9. Escape from New York > Escape from LA

 Director and horror icon John Carpenter only ever made one sequel in his career, so it’s not a surprise that quite a bit of time passed between Escape from New York and Escape from LA.
 The long awaited sequel to the cult classic Escape from NY almost didn’t happen, since Carpenter was unhappy with the script and let it ferment for a decade.
 When the LA earthquake and riots happened in rapid succession, Carpenter saw an opportunity to make his sci-fi dystopian flick topical as well as timeless.